chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 Disk function: To get the disk usage.
 Give joke functions: To give a joke.
 Give Ip: To get the IP address.
+Generate_password function: To generate a password. send_email function: To send an email. query day function: To get the day of the week. query date function: To get the date. send whatsapp message function: To send a message on whatsapp. exit function: To exit the software. clear function: To clear the screen.
+Greeting function: To greet the user according to the time of the day. clear_screen function: To clear the screen. open_chrome function: To open Google Chrome. username function: change   the username.